Advising Appointment

 Depending on the type of course you want credit for, you will complete one of the two forms below.
 Please email us at bcsmadvising@calpoly.edu if you have any questions.

-Graduate Writing Requirement (GWR) & United States Cultural Pluralism Requirement (USCP)
+Graduation Writing Requirement (GWR) & United States Cultural Pluralism Requirement (USCP)

 There are two requirements that are important for you to know about.
-Since you may be transferring in a majority of your General Education (GE) courses, you will want to review both requirements below so you are not adding extra work while completing your degree.
+Since you may be transferring in a majority of your General Education (GE) courses, you will want to review both requirements below so you are not adding extra coursework while completing your degree.

 Graduation Writing Requirement (GWR)

-The Graduation Writing Requirement (GWR) is a CSU-mandated program designed to ensure that student can write proficiently before they enter the professional workforce.
+The Graduation Writing Requirement (GWR) is a CSU-mandated program designed to ensure that students can write proficiently before they enter the professional workforce.
 All Cal Poly students who are seeking a degree must fulfill the GWR before a diploma can be awarded.

 • Undergraduate students with 90 or more completed units should attempt to fulfill the GWR before their senior year.